Undertanding Calculus

 The reason multiplication dominates these equations and so many others depends entirely on the context of the equation and where it is derived from.
 As we study many equations in this book the difference between multiplication and addition will become clearer.

-We have studied Integers which refer to full existence’s such as 2 men, 4 girls, 11 donkeys and 110 bananas.
-But what about half a candy bar or a third a day?
+We have studied integers which refer to full existences such as 2 books, 4 cats and 110 bananas.
+But what about half a candy bar or a third of a day?
 When the existence or object is broken up into equal parts we say we are dividing and we use fractions to represent the division.
 Division is essentially the opposite or inverse operation of multiplication.
-Whereas multiplication of creates equal sets of a number, division creates equal sub-sets within the number.
-The fractions that are used to represent division are often written as: where the bottom number refers to how many pieces the top number has been broken into.
+Whereas multiplication creates equal sets of a number, division creates equal sub-sets within the number.
+The fractions that are used to represent division are often written as: where the bottom number refers to how many pieces the object has been broken into.
 For example the following rod has been broken into 8 partitions where each small block is: ’th of the original object:

 We can now define x divided by y to be where y indicates the number of equal parts an object is subdivided into and x indicates how many parts you have.
 The relationship between multiplication and division is best expressed by the equation, If there is an x on top of the y it tells us that there are x times or x parts of